adamrehn/jekyll-theme-gitbook/README.md

 - `collection`: the theme uses a book metaphor to describe the structure of content.
 The site is broken down into a series of "chapters", each containing a series of pages.
 Of course, this naming convention does not make sense for all sites (for some sites, the "chapters" may in fact be referred to as sections or categories) and so the theme does not force you to adopt the name "chapters" in your filesystem structure.
 Instead, you can specify any [Jekyll collection](https://jekyllrb.com/docs/collections/) to act as your list of chapters, typically using one subdirectory per chapter to group pages. **You must specify the name of the Jekyll collection as a string value for this key.**

+- `navigation`: this key groups settings for overriding the behaviour of the site's navigation links. **This key and all of its subkeys are optional:**

-- `indices`: by default, the theme only generates navigation links to each of the pages in each chapter, not to the chapter indices themselves.
-You can set this key to `true` if you would like to trigger the generation of chapter index navigation links, although note that links are only generated for chapters whose `index.html` files use the `chapter-index` layout and not for chapters whose index use the `chapter-redirect` layout. **This key is optional.**
+    - Subkey `indices`: by default, the theme only generates navigation links to each of the pages in each chapter, not to the chapter indices themselves.
+You can set this subkey to `true` if you would like to trigger the generation of chapter index navigation links, although note that links are only generated for chapters whose `index.html` files use the `chapter-index` layout and not for chapters whose index use the `chapter-redirect` layout.

+    - Subkeys `collapsible` and `collapsed`: these subkeys allow you to make the sections of the navigation menu for each chapter collapsible, and specify whether they are collapsed or expanded by default, respectively.

 - `copyright`: this key groups settings related to the copyright notice that appears in the footer of all pages. **This key and the `author` and `year` subkeys are required,** whilst the `license` subkey is optional.